Aravan Festival in Coimbatore: Legend

 According to Hindu mythology, the third Pandava prince Arjuna married Naga princess named Ulupi.
 They gave birth to a prince named Aravan.
 The prince was raised by his mythological grandfather Indra by hiding the secrets about his father Arjuna.
 During the time of Mahabharata War, his grandfather Indra revealed the identity about his father to Aravan.
 Then he decided to participate in the Mahabharata War, in the Pandava side and win the battle.
 When he visited the battlefield at Kurukshetra, he was welcomed by Duryodhana in the disguise that he is his father Arjuna.
 In the meanwhile, Krishna gets to understand the spectacular and amazing ability of Aravan to win the war in a single second.
-Krishna gets promise from Aravan to sacrifice his life in the sake of winning the war considering the massive ability of Aravan and the need of conveying a message to the world by conducting the entire war without aby interference.
+Krishna gets promise from Aravan to sacrifice his life in the sake of winning the war considering the massive ability of Aravan and the need of conveying a message to the world by conducting the entire war without any interference.
 Before the sacrifice ceremony, the Pandava prince Aravan was married to Pongaliammal from Ayothiapattinam.
 Finally the sacrifice of Aravan was done in the presence and leadership of his mythological grandfather Indra in Kurukshetra.